REGISTRATION Now Open!

 -Angela Rosales, parent

 “You guys are doing an amazing job.
 I’m so impressed with your program and want to thank you for creating the most memorable week of Chase’s summer (this year and last).
 Chase can’t wait for next year (and we’ll try to sign up for two weeks this time!)”

 -Scott Litman, parent

 Step into a world of swords and sorcery, catapults and castles, mythical heroes and legendary beasts!

-Be initiated into an ancient and esteemed House of The Realm and jump into live-action adventure gaming!
+Join an ancient House of the Realm and jump into live-action adventure gaming!
 Build your own arms and armor!
 Create your own culture and histories!
-Defend your lands from monsters and opposing Houses!
-Construct gigantic castles, labyrinths and fortified cities!
-Battle on trails, fields and shorelines as you seek out lost relics of power!
-Tell a hundred stories by your word and deed in the most enchanting, wooded and mystical parks across the metro region!
+Defend your lands from opposing houses and monsters!
+Construct giant castles, labyrinthine villages and fortified cities!
+Battle on trails, fields and shorelines as you seek out lost relics of eldritch power!
+Tell a hundred stories by your word and deed in enchanting wild places!

 Our camps are places that demand the use of legs and feet as much as hands and head, where artist-instructors seek to unleash a zeal for creative role-playing, and where “wonder” is the preferred path to igniting a passion for design, construction and playful exploration of the natural world.

 - experience activities in cohorts of equal gender ratios,